video-game-coding-club/crypto-webpage/README.md

 2. Next enter the message that you would like to encrypt or decrypt, in the first box provided.

 3. Enter the secret key to encode or decode the message.
+This must be an integer.

 4. Finally, click on the "Encrypt" button and the decoded (or encoded) message will appear in the last box!

-   **10/23/20**: Note that this step doesn't work yet.
+   **10/31/20**: Note that right now the message appears in the result alert box.

 ### Development Status